ElazarK/content-docs/playbooks/Display_Results_GVault.md

-This is a playbook for queuing and displaying vault search result.
+Ques and displays vault search result.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.